Penumbra (medicine): Clinical relevance

 A higher volume of penumbra around a cerebral infarction means a greater volume of potentially salvageable brain matter by thrombolysis and thrombectomy.
 Such therapies have a greater effect on regaining functions such as movement after a cerebral infarction.
 After the initial ischemic event the penumbra transitions from a tissue remodeling characterized by damage to a remodeling characterized by repair.

 In the penumbra, microglia are thought to exert neuroprotective effects via specialized contacts with neuronal somata, termed somatic junctions.
 Understanding and supporting these microglial actions could broaden the therapeutic window and lead to higher amount of preserved nervous tissue.

 History

+The concept of the ischemic penumbra was developed in Lindsay Symons laboratory, The National Hospital, Queens Square, London, in 1976 by combined focal measurements of neurofunction, blood flow and extracellular K+ in the baboon brain following a MCA occlusion.
+Critical levels of blood flow was observed for function and energy metabolism.
+These results and the first mentioning of the term ischemic penumbra were published in 1977 in Stroke (1), and further substantiated by an editorial in 1981 (2).
 The first decade of research focused on physiologic profile of the penumbra tissue after stroke, mapping the cerebral blood flow, and quantifying oxygen and glucose consumption to define these areas.
 The second decade revealed the mechanism of the neuronal cell death.
 As the Biochemical pathways were dissected penumbral science became a rapidly evolving area of molecular biology.
 The third decade of penumbral research found a transitional leap as using positron emission tomography (PET) scanning can identify brain tissue with decreased blood flow and magnetic resonance imaging (MRI) has the ability to detect portions of the ischemic tissue that has not yet died.
 These images have allowed vision into the brain to see the areas of tissue that may be salvaged, the penumbra.